HEICO

 NEVER BET THE RANCH

-• HEICO has self-funded the vast majority of its growth – since its founding, net leverage has never exceeded 2x cash flow
+• HEICO has self-funded the majority of its growth – since current management took over, net leverage has only once exceeded 2x cash flow

 “We plan to utilize our financial flexibility to aggressively pursue high quality acquisitions to accelerate growth and maximize shareholder returns.”